La citrouille, sans gluten et sans produits laitiers, de 3 façons : Potage, Cari aux crevettes et Carrés aux dattes et citrouille

 1 stalk of celery

-4 cups pumpkin, diced
+4 cups of diced pumpkin

 2 potatoes, diced

-8 cups (2 liters) chicken broth
+8 cups (2 liters) of chicken broth

 Salt, pepper, and tarragon, to taste